-Nikon D3400 versus Nikon D5600
+Nikon D3400 vs D5600

 The Nikon D3400 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in August 2016 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (1 percent) than the Nikon D3400.
 However, the D5600 is slightly heavier (4 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the D5600 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Nikon D3400»||124 mm||98 mm||76 mm||445 g||1200||no||2016||499||latest||check|
+|Nikon D3400»||124 mm||98 mm||76 mm||445 g||1200||n||Aug 2016||499||Nikon D3400|

-|Nikon D5600 (⇒ lft)||124 mm||97 mm||70 mm||465 g||970||no||2016||699||latest||check|
+|Nikon D5600«||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699||Nikon D5600|

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.